Transitional Year Schedule

 - NWH-based interns (2)

 The ICU is staffed by critical care attending physicians during the day and moonlighter attending level physicians at night.
 The ICU follows a night float system and each intern works one 6-night stretch of overnight shifts.
-The other two interns are either on short call or long call, leaving the hospital between 3:00 and 8:00pm.
 Patients suffer from a variety of syndromes requiring intensive care unit treatment including sepsis, respiratory failure, toxic overdoses, acute myocardial infarction, unstable angina, congestive heart failure, and gastrointestinal bleeding.
 There are daily teaching sessions.
 The ICU is one of the most enjoyed rotations due to the team structure and excellent teaching.

 Each NWH intern will spend 4 weeks rotating in our new Emergency Department.
 We are not a trauma center but do see a variety of emergency situations such as myocardial infarction and drug overdoses.
 The interns have first contact with a variety of patients and can often do procedures such as suturing and intubation if desired.
 The 10 hour shifts are scheduled from 9:00 am - 7:00 pm.
 In addition, the ED interns are scheduled to be the night medicine interns 4 nights out of the block.
-There are weekly lectures given by the Chair of the Emergency Medicine Department.
+There are weekly lectures given by the Emergency Department Attending.